simeononsecurity/simeononsecurity.ch/content/other/ultimate-xnet-connectivity-guide/index.en.md

 Here's a quick Q&A to provide clarity on common inquiries regarding the XNET Carrier Offload system:

 - **Who uses XNET Mobile?**
   - Customers from AT&T, AT&T FirstNet, Consumer Cellular, Cricket Wireless, Google-Fi, and other major carriers in the future.
+(Some are provided through a carrrier aggregation service.)

 - **What are the benefits of Wi-Fi offloading?**
   - **Reduced network congestion**: Offloads traffic to Wi-Fi to alleviate cellular network load.